luau-lang/luau/docs/_pages/profile.md

 slow, consider not just the work it does immediately but also the library functions it calls.

 This profiler tracks time consumed by Luau thread stacks; when a thread calls another thread via `coroutine.resume`, the time spent is not attributed to the parent thread that's waiting for resume results.
-This limitation will be removed in the future in the future.
+This limitation will be removed in the future.